30-Day Money Back Guarantee

 Choosing the Right Form: Racemic ALA vs. R-ALA Explained

 Racemic ALA represents the most common and well-studied form, containing equal parts of R and S isomers.
 This form has extensive clinical research supporting its effectiveness and typically costs less than pure R-ALA.
-Most human studies demonstrating ALA's benefits used racemic formulations, making it a reliable choice for most people.
+Most human studies exploring ALA’s effects used racemic formulations, making it a reliable choice for most people.

 R-ALA contains only the biologically active R-isomer, which some research suggests may offer enhanced absorption and bioavailability.
 This form typically costs more due to specialized manufacturing processes, but some individuals find it gentler on digestion and prefer its concentrated activity.